bleech/visual-regression-tests/readme.txt

 1. **Activate daily tests for any page or post:** Upon activation, a reference screenshot is taken.
 This will be renewed when a post is saved or updated.
 2. **Receive instant alerts:** If a change is detected between the snapshot and the comparison screenshot, the plugin will create an alert and notify you via email.
 The daily test will be paused, until the alert is resolved.
 3. **Compare two screenshots:** Detect differences between the two snapshots with the difference, split screen or side-by-side view.
+4. **Exclude elements:** Prevent false positives by excluding dynamic elements, ads and animations from snapshots.
-4. **Resolve tests:** After fixing an issue, mark the alert as resolved.
+5. **Resolve tests:** After fixing an issue, mark the alert as resolved.
 A new snapshot will be generated and the test will start running again.

 = USE CASES =